hydrastro/sadbot/README.md

 ```
 sudo journalctl -u sadbot.service
 ```
+### Docker/Podman
-If you like docker or podman, you can easily build the container using the Dockerfile
+If you like docker or podman, you can easily build the container using the
+Dockerfile:
 ```
 sudo docker build -m sadbot .
 ```
-Don't forget to either set the token inside of the Dockerfile modifying the commented line or change the token inside of `sadbot/config.py` file.
-Then you can easily start the bot with
+Then you can easily start the bot with:
 ```
 sudo docker run -it sadbot
 ```